jacobllie/FYS-STK4155/Project3/README.md

 ## Convolutional neural networks on fruit recognition

 In this project, we analyse a dataset consisting of labelled images of fruit.
-The dataset is publically available through Kaggle [here](https://www.kaggle.com/chrisfilo/fruit-recognition). **To download the part of the dataset we use, and what is needed to run our codes:** https://easyupload.io/qa0u65
+The dataset is publically available through Kaggle [here](https://www.kaggle.com/chrisfilo/fruit-recognition). **To download the part of the dataset we use, and what is needed to run our codes:** https://easyupload.io/qa0u65 (3.4 GB)

 Extract the folder **images** to the repository (Project3).
 If you can't access the dataset for whatever reason, or don't trust the website, contact us @ m.e.r.udnas@fys.uio.no and we'll send you a dropbox folder with the data.